Skip to Main Content

 • Potential for developing future leaders

-ERGs are informal or structured.
+All ERGs are informal or structured.
 You might have one, or several.
 They may take different forms, such as a community network, mentor circle or diversity committee.
 In any case, you want to create groups that focus on diversity and inclusion activities in the workplace.
-That way, there is consistent attention paid to this topic.

 Here are some resources you can give your employees:

-• Access to marketing materials to help build awareness
+• Access to marketing materials to help build awareness of their ERG

-Step 5: Facilitate ways to give feedback
+Step #5: Facilitate ways to give DEI-related feedback

 Why not have those uncomfortable conversations in comfortable settings?
 Give employees a safe space to talk in focus groups or with peer-to-peer sharing.
-Or, offer the option of anonymity with employee surveys or polls.
-On top of this, use a group chat to share relevant learning materials and literature.
+Or, offer the option of anonymity with employee polls.

 Workshops are also a brilliant format for brainstorming ideas.
 Everyone loves a whiteboard and Post-It notes.
 Read this blog about how to talk about diversity at work from our partners at Namely.

-Top tip: train up or hire an experienced workshop facilitator to keep the conversation on track.
+Top tip: Train up or hire an experienced workshop facilitator to keep the conversation on track.

-‘People want diversity as long as they don’t have to do it.
-A lot of the times they want our physical presence, but not our voice.’
+In Pamela Newkirk’s book, Diversity.Inc: the Failed Promise of a Billion-Dollar Business, she quotes filmmaker Misan Sagay: “People want diversity as long as they don’t have to do it.
+A lot of the times they want our physical presence, but not our voice.”

-• Think small
+Think small

-• Think local
+Think local

 Diversity needs to be in place at a team level.
 Everyone should feel like they belong in any department, from HR to Engineering.
 Aggregated figures of a diverse number of employees across a company, particularly those that ignore intersectionality, may not show the full picture.

-• Think values
+Think values

 Focus on values.
 Ivy League qualifications are great, but if that’s all you look for in a job applicant then you risk the pitfall of unconscious bias.
 A values-based system of hiring can help to attract diverse candidates and improve the inclusivity of your workplace culture.

-• Embrace the challenge
+Embrace the challenge

 We’ve discussed why uncomfortable conversations are vital for promoting diversity and inclusion, how you can facilitate them, and the tips you should follow.
 From creating an ERG, to changing the way your business communicates, there’s plenty of actionable tasks you can take away.

 As you go forward, be sure to measure things like employee engagement or recruitment, retention, and promotion rates.
 These are good indicators that you’re on the right track.
 And, keep asking for feedback, especially after big initiatives or changes.
-This is an ongoing program of work.
-There’s always room to grow.

 COMMENTS